Men's rights movement in India: Criticism of the laws

 According to SIFF, these laws don't follow conventional legal premises where a person is innocent until proven guilty.
 It has also pointed out that several of those who are arrested under this law are women themselves, i.e., female relatives of husbands.
 Swarup Sarkar, a spokesperson of SIFF, has said that men with low incomes are rarely targeted and most victims of misuse are well-off.
 He has claimed that these laws assume that women are always truthful, and don't place much importance on evidence.
 An Indian court has termed misuse of these laws, legal terrorism.

-Almost of a quarter of people arrested under Section 498a are women, mostly mothers and sisters of the accused husband.
+Almost a quarter of people arrested under Section 498a are women, mostly mothers and sisters of the accused husband.
 In 2012, 47,951 women were arrested under this law.
 According to Ram Prakash Chugh, a large majority of the women in Tihar jail are there due to dowry charges.
 He has claimed that sometimes mothers of the bride bring dowry charges on their in-laws when the bride fails to adjust to her in-laws.
 Organisations like All India Mother-in-Law Protection Forum (AIMPF) and Mothers And Sisters of Husbands Against Abuse of Law (MASHAAL) have been formed to represent such women.
 Some non-resident Indians (NRI) groups have also demanded amendments to the anti-dowry law.
 Anindya Chatterjee, a California-based IT worker who runs an online support group, was accused under the law.
 He has said that sometimes while visiting India, men are accused under the law and get arrested by police without verifying if the case is genuine and their passports are seized.
 The cases often take a year to clear up, as a result the men lose their jobs abroad due to frequent travels to attend the court or being unable to leave India.
 Canada and United States have issued travel advisories warning of India's anti-dowry law misuses in the past.

 Jyotsna Chatterjee, member of the Joint Women's Programme which was involved in drafting the Domestic Violence Act 2005, has responded to these criticism of the anti-dowry law, by stating that compared to the men who have faced the misuse of the anti-dowry law, many more women have suffered from dowry demands.
 She has said that there has been no change in the way society sees women and they are still treated as second-class citizens.
 Indira Jaising has also rejected the view that anti-dowry law and domestic violence laws are being misused.
 She has also claimed that the high acquittal under dowry cases occurs because prosecutions are conducted improperly and people are encouraged to settle out of court.
 Indrani Sinha of Sanlaap has said that the anti-dowry cannot be easily misused.
 She said that if the husband and his family are innocent then they should go to the police before the wife and file a complaint.